vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

     ansible -m ping all
     ```

-## Download the onboarding package
+## Download the onboarding package applicable to both the methods

 Download the onboarding package from Microsoft Defender portal.